 Students driving to schools must register their vehicle with the high school office prior to being parked on school property.
 Parking on school property is a privilege that can be revoked.
-Students will park vehicles in the designated parking lot and will not re-enter the vehicle until the end of the school day.
+The east parking lot is designated for student parking.
+Students are not to park in the front parking lot, west parking lot, or in the circle drive in front of the building.
+Once the vehicle is in the parking lot, students will not re-enter the vehicle until the end of the school day.
 This policy is effective as soon as the car enters the school parking area in the morning.
 Students who arrive in vehicles must immediately enter the building.
-Students are asked not to park in teacher designated areas.
+Students are asked not to park in teacher designated areas in front of the school and any front row parking around the building.
 The school has the right to search vehicles when there is reasonable suspicion of wrongdoing.
 Failure to follow school rules can result in loss of driving privileges.